 There are multiple advantages of perpetual license models.
 Here are a few:

-- Long term use: With a perpetual license, customers can typically use the software forever.
+- Long term use: With this type of license, customers can typically use the software forever.
 This is attractive for companies or individuals who know they will need the software in the long-term.

-- Clear costs: When a customer purchases software with a perpetual software license, they know exactly how much they will pay.
+- Clear costs: When a customer purchases software, they know exactly how much they will pay.
 They also have the option if they wish to purchase yearly maintenance plans.

 - Software ownership: The customer owns the software after purchasing and hosts it on its own servers in most cases.

-- Financial benefits: If the software is used for a long period of time, the perpetual model is often very attractive and cost-effective.
+- Financial benefits: If the software is used for a long period of time, this model is often very attractive and cost-effective.